buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-helm-chart.md

  ## Using TLS

- You can turn on the TLS option under the gateway section in your `values.yaml` file which will make a Gateways listen on port 443 and load up a dummy certificate.
+ You can turn on the TLS option under the gateway section in your `values.yaml` file which will make your Gateway listen on port 443 and load up a dummy certificate.
 You can set your own default certificate by replacing the file in the `certs/` folder.

 ## Mounting Files